What You Wish For

 What You Wish For is a 2023 American thriller film written and directed by Nicholas Tomnay, and starring Nick Stahl, Tamsin Topolski, Randy Vasquez, and Penelope Mitchell.

 What You Wish For premiered at the 2023 Fantasia International Film Festival.
 The film was released in selected cinemas in the United States on 31 May 2024 by Magnet Releasing.
-It received generally favourable reviews from critics.
+It received generally positive reviews from critics.

 Plot

 Ryan, a talented yet struggling chef burdened by gambling debts, escapes to Colombia to seek refuge with his friend and former culinary school roommate, Jack.
 The two reconnect and befriend a tourist named Alice.
 Back at Jack's upscale house, they host a cooking competition judged by Alice, who declares Ryan the winner.
-Alice ends up sleeping with Jack, while Ryan receives menacing texts from the gambling syndicate threatening his mother if he doesn't repay his debts.
+Alice ends up sleeping with Jack, while Ryan receives menacing texts from the gambling syndicate threatening his mother if he does not repay his debts.

 The next evening, Jack confides in Ryan about the overwhelming pressures of his job.
 By morning, Ryan is horrified to discover that Jack has hanged himself, likely consumed by work pressure and remorse.
 Ryan sees his suicide as an opportunity to escape from his own financial difficulties.
 He assumes Jack's identity, hides his body in a nearby river, accesses his computer, and attempts to transfer all the money in Jack's UK bank account to his own.
 However, the bank asks Ryan to visit with a photo ID to enable the transfer.
 So, Ryan contacts a Chinese website for a fake driver's license that has Jack's personal details but Ryan's photo.